-Same is true for the fridge.
-It may sound silly but just the act of physically making a space that you know you are not to choose food from will help you in those moment when you might be hungry and just want to grab something quick without thinking.
+The same is true for the fridge.
+It may sound silly but just the act of physically making a space that you know you are not to choose food from will help you in those moments when you might be hungry and just want to grab something quick without thinking.

 Lastly, make sure you stock your pantry with keto approved foods.
 See my resource vault!

 Step 4: Plan your meals.